leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

     context.append tmp.children()
 ```

-It's worth noticing, that the rendering a single object is actually just an edge case of rendering a list of data objects.
-That gives us an opportunity to generalize the edge case by encapsulating the single object into a list as shown above.
+It's worth noticing, that the rendering a single object is actually just an edge case of rendering a list of data
+objects.
+That gives us an opportunity to generalize the edge case by encapsulating the single object into a list as
+shown above.

 ## Do it again!

 The previous implementation works, kind of.
-However, if you call `$('container').render(friends)` twice, it fails, as shown below.
+However, if you call `$('container').render(friends)` twice, it fails.

 Result after the first call